 To introduce a clause in contracts with suppliers, stating a common repudiation of commercial sexual exploitation of children.

 To provide information to travellers by means of catalogues, brochures, in-flight films, ticket-slips, home pages, etc.

 To provide information to local "key persons" at the destinations.

 The Code is currently implemented globally by over 240 tour operators, hotels, travel agents and their associations, tourism workers' unions from 21 countries in Europe, Asia, North America, Central and Latin America.
 The number of tourists impacted by the Code is estimated to reach over 30 million per year, travelling to destinations in over 16 countries worldwide.
 The Code was recognized in December 2003 by British Airways with a Tourism for Tomorrow Award in the Large Scale Tourism category.

-The Code is acknowledged by UNICEF and the World Tourism Organization as the primary international tool for the prevention and combating of child sex tourism by the travel and tourism, and Volcano Lodge & Gardens is one of hotels around the world, that are committed to stop the sexual tourism.
+The Code is acknowledged by UNICEF and the World Tourism Organization as the primary international tool for the prevention and combating of child sex tourism by the travel and tourism, and Volcano Lodge & Springs is one of hotels around the world, that are committed to stop the sexual tourism.